githubtraining/write-a-ll-course/responses/03_merge.md

-    # Nice work.
-As a robot, this kind of thing is really hard for me to check.
-If you'd like to get some feedback on your steps before continuing with the course, here's how: here.
+Nice work.
+As a robot, some things are really hard for me to check.
+This is one of them!

+If you'd like to get some feedback on your steps before continuing with the course, reach out in the [GitHub Community]({{ communityBoard }}).
 Once you're ready, merge this pull request to move on to the next step.

+## Step 3: Merge your learning objectives

 Next, we'll merge this pull request.
-You can go ahead and take your time breaking these stpes down - as many commits as you want.
-Once you're ready, merge this pull request.
+You can go ahead and take your time breaking these steps down - as many commits as you want.

+### :keyboard: Activity: Merge the pull request breaking down your course topic into smaller learning objectives.

+1. Once you're ready, merge this pull request